jmikkola/DFAGame/README.markdown

 ### Logic work

-+ Disallow over-writing transitions

 + Create logic to check for errors
   + Unreachable states
-  + Inescapable loops
+  + Inescapable loops / dead-ends

 + Create undo / redo logic
   + Should be efficient with regards to text updates